 Outdoor Corn Boiler & Wood Furnace Heat Exchangers

-A heat exchanger is a device designed to efficiently transfer the heat from one
+A heat exchanger is a device designed to efficiently transfer the heat from

-furnace, the heat exchange media is air or water.
+outdoor wood furnace, the heat exchange media is air or water.

 A typical domestic setup would include a water-to-water heat exchanger for

 hot water and a water-to-air heat exchanger for forced air home heat.

 Sidearm Heat Exchanger

-The sidearm heat exchanger is a popular and inexpensive choice for heating
+The sidearm heat exchanger is a popular and inexpensive choice for

-water in the inner pipe (your hot water) is heated
+design where the water in the inner pipe (your hot water) is heated

 by hot water from the boiler circulating through the outside pipe.

 Turbulence is created by scrolling on the outer surface of the inside

-This straightforward design prevents clogging by sediment and resists
+This straightforward design prevents clogging by sediment and

-recovery under heavy use.
+reported slow recovery under heavy use.
 Cost: $130-$150.

 Shell and Tube Heat Exchanger

 Shell and tube heat exchangers are available in dozens of tube

 A variation on the shell and tube design is shell and coil where a helical

 (spiralling) coil replaces the tubes.

 No matter what the design or application, the basic principle is the same.
 The

 water to be heated flows through tubes, and the heated boiler water,

 encased by the shell, flows around the tubes.

 Turbulence is created by the baffles holding the tubes together as shown in

 the picture below of a partially constructed tube bundle.

 Shell and tube heat exchangers for non-chlorinated

 For swimming pools and spas the shell should be PVC or stainless steel with

 Cost: $200-$600 depending on copper or stainless construction and the

 overall size based on the volume of water to be heated.

 Brazed Plate Heat Exchanger

 The brazed plate heat exchanger combines compact size with a highly

 efficient design to produce a device for heat transfer that is up to six times

 smaller than a shell and tube heat exchanger of similar capacity.

 The key to this efficiency lies in their unique construction.
 The

-corrugated stainless steel plates are brazed together (eliminates
+corrugated stainless steel plates are brazed together

-design creates two highly turbulent fluid
+degrees.
+This unique design creates two highly turbulent fluid

 channels that flow in opposite directions (counter flow) over a

 Cost: $100-$500 according to capacity.

 Water-to-water heat exchangers are also used to heat hot tubs, swimming

 pools, and radiant baseboard or radiant infloor heating systems.

 Water to Water Heat Exchangers

-The three most common types of water-to-water heat exchangers used with outdoor
+The three most common types of water-to-water heat exchangers used with

-heat exchangers, besides cost, is the way they're
+differentiates these heat exchangers, besides cost, is the way they're

 used to create turbulence.